 Created a unique template for protected lands/place pages.
 This allowed each location to distribute marketing materials linking directly to a specific section, giving that section

 Deliverables I was responsible for the creation and ownership of the following:

-Project I created a Page Specification document outlining feature and functionality requirements the development team used to build the site against.The idea was to make the site as modular as possible, giving the client flexibility to create custom pages within a given set of modules and components.
-This deliverable was created using Microsoft Visio.
+I created a functional specification document outlining feature and functionality requirements the development team used to build the site against.The idea was to make the site as modular as possible, giving the client flexibility to create custom pages within a given set of modules and components.

 This document outlined the available modular components the content manager would be able to mix and match in order to create engaging page layouts.